|

 http://www.slis.indiana.edu/csi/WP/WP02-01B.html

-is "the research publication series that are called working papers or technical
+publication series that are called working papers or technical reports that

-reports that are sponsored by academic departments or research institutes."
+are sponsored by academic departments or research institutes."
+Offered

-Offered by the School of Library and Information Science at Indiana University,
+by the School of Library and Information Science at Indiana University, this

-who uses the Internet for either research or publishing should find this report
+student who uses the Internet for either research or publishing should find

-valuable, and users can read the report online or in Adobe Acrobat (.pdf) format.
+this report valuable, and users can read the report online or in Adobe

 BRAIN "DRAIN" IS ACTUALLY BRAIN RECIRCULATION

-entrepreneurs and professionals from countries such as China and India are increasingly
+immigrant entrepreneurs and professionals from countries such as China and

-consulting for companies and government departments in their native countries.
+India are increasingly consulting for companies and government departments in

-entrepreneurs are being infected with the Silicon Valley disease.
-Then they
+being infected with the Silicon Valley disease.
+Then they are exporting

 York Times 19 Apr 2002)